Take a Peek Inside the Largest Indoor Water Park Opening in NY

 Who says you have to fly south for the Winter.
 Get out of the cold, snow and ice in the largest indoor water park in New York, where's it's 84 degrees all year long.

-The Kartrite Resort & Indoor Water Park is set to open in the Catskill Mountains this March with waterslides, adventures and an indoor beach, where waves lap at your feet, all under the world’s largest texlon transparent roof.
+The Kartrite Resort & Indoor Water Park is set to open in the Catskill Mountains in late March with waterslides, adventures and an indoor beach, where waves lap at your feet, all under the world’s largest texlon transparent roof.
 Enjoy the day in a deluxe cabana with your own personal host, food, cocktails and even an HDTV.
 Or while the kids take in the water park, enjoy a relaxing day in the spa to recharge.
 Meet up for dinner at the buffet aptly named Eat.
 Eat.
 Eat. or experience fine dining at Bixby’s Derby.
 Wind down with an adult beverage at Harvey’s Wallbanger, Bar Mez or Bixby's Tavern and Tap Room or head next door to the Resorts World Casino.

 Stay in one of over 300 suites in the Catskill Lodge that features a ropes course, arcade, laser tag, virtual reality adventures and climbing wall.
 There's daily arts and crafts, live entertainment and s'mores by the fire at night.

-The Kartrite will start taking reservations January 10 or you can join the wait list to stay when it opens in March.
+The Kartrite is taking reservations for the grand opening or you can join the wait list to stay when it opens in early April.
 "There are over 350 people working day and night on this resort to make your stay an exceptional experience."

 Take a look at the Water Park inside the Kartrite.